wwdyKawinpat/ETL-cnx-report/README.md

-# Chiangmai Data Ingestion, Extraction, and Load (ETL) with Apache Airflow
+# Chiangmai Data Extraction, Transfomation and Load (ETL) with Apache Airflow
 ![ETL](https://github.com/wwdyKawinpat/ETL-cnx-report/assets/88372950/db61cb9b-1585-468e-9582-77dc77c7b108)

 This project demonstrates how to use Apache Airflow for ingesting Chaingmai Weather data, extracting it, and loading it into a PostgreSQL database.